Characters of the DC Extended Universe: Roman Sionis / Black Mask

-Starro
+Dr. Thaddeus Sivana

-Starro the Conqueror is a starfish-like alien creature that grows bigger with every being it gains control of.
-The alien is discovered by NASA astronauts 30 years prior to the events of The Suicide Squad, then captured and experimented on at Jötunheim.
-In the present, Amanda Waller sends the Suicide Squad to destroy Jötunheim before Starro can be weaponized by the Luna/Suárez regime and America's role in the experiments are exposed.
-Starro escapes, thanks to the bombs going off prematurely, then enslaves many of Corto Maltese's citizens, including Suárez, and goes on a rampage.
-Though Waller orders the squad to leave the island, they decide to fight Starro to protect the island's inhabitants.
-The now-colossal alien is taken down by a combined effort from Bloodsport, Harley, King Shark, Polka-Dot Man, and Ratcatcher 2, the latter of whom summons the island's rats to chew Starro to death.
-In his final moments, Starro (through Suárez) laments he never wanted to hurt anyone initially and was content floating in space, only turning vengeful in response to the torture he was put through.
+Dr. Thaddeus Sivana (portrayed by Mark Strong) is a research scientist working for Sivana Industries, but is often talked down by his family members.
+Sivana is summmoned as a child by the wizard Shazam who is seeking a successor, but rejected as he is easily tempted by the Seven Deadly Sins.
+Seeking revenge, Sivana devotes his years researching how to get back to the Rock of Eternity and upon finally doing so, takes the Eye of Sin, freeing the Sins, and incapacitates Shazam.
+Dr. Sivana becomes empowered with the Sins, killing the Sivana Industries board of directors, including his father and brother, for not allowing him onto the board and constantly demeaning him.
+He finds Billy Batson, who had been named Shazam's champion, demanding his powers.
+Billy battles Sivana after he kidnaps his foster siblings and is nearly blackmailed into granting Sivana his powers, but instead shares his powers with his siblings, allowing them to defeat Sivana after separating him from the Sins.

 Auggie Smith / White Dragon

-Auggie Smith / White Dragon (portrayed by Robert Patrick) is the leader of the Aryan Empire, an infamous white supremacist organization, and the abusive father of Christopher Smith / Peacemaker.
+August Ransom "Auggie" Smith / White Dragon (portrayed by Robert Patrick) is the leader of the Aryan Empire, an infamous white supremacist organization, and the abusive father of Christopher Smith / Peacemaker.
 A notorious supervillain, Auggie owns armor capable of flight and firing energy blasts which he designed himself.
 Auggie raised both Christopher and his brother Keith to become assassins, as well as forcing them to fight each other during cock fights.
 During one such fight, Peacemaker inadvertently caused Keith to have a fatal seizure.
-This incident resulted in Auggie developing a deep hatred for Chris, which was further ruled by his bisexuality and rejection of Auggie's racist ideals.
+This incident resulted in Auggie developing a deep hatred for Chris, which was further fueled by his bisexuality and rejection of Auggie's racist ideals.
 Though Auggie remained deeply emotionally abusive of his son even when he reached adulthood, he still aided him in his vigilantism by providing him with equipment.

 After being framed for Chris's murder of Annie Sturphausen by John Economos, Auggie is arrested and imprisoned in a county jail.
 After Auggie threatens to expose Project Butterfly as revenge, Vigilante is dispatched into the prison to assassinate him.
 Auggie survives and becomes convinced his son is trying to kill him.
 Auggie is released by Detective Sophie Song, and immediately amasses his followers and dons his armor to kill Chris.
 Tracking his son down using a GPS tracking program installed in his helmets, he leads the Aryan Empire to attack Peacemaker, Economos, and Vigilante.
 However, Economos kills Auggie's followers, while Vigilante severely damages his armor, leaving Auggie helpless.
 Peacemaker angrily beats Auggie and shoots him in the head when he mocks him once more.